gandreadis/statistak/README.md

 ## Development

-To locally develop this, run two commands in two separate terminals:
+To locally develop this, run these two commands in two separate terminals:

 * `yarn start:dev` in the `server` directory
 * `yarn start` in the `client` directory